 Three essential requirements must be met by motorcycle speakers: They must be able to tolerate long periods of UV exposure.
 They must be able to play loudly and with a lot of power.
 Last but not least, they must be water-resistant.
 Naturally, every speaker should have a smooth frequency response that is devoid of peaks, dips, or undesirable resonances that detract from the listening experience.
 It’s not easy to combine all of these characteristics into a single product.

 When you go to your local specialty mobile improvement merchant to look for new speakers, you should have a list of questions prepared to go along with a listening audition.
 When it comes to UV protection, you want something that won’t fade, chalk, yellow, or crack after being exposed to the sun for a year or two.
-Waterproofing should be included in the speaker’s design.
-Because UV stabilizers may be applied during the manufacturing process, polypropylene cones are the easiest to make UV resistant.
+Waterproofing’s included in the speaker’s design.
+Because UV stabilizers, applied during the manufacturing process, polypropylene cones are the easiest to make UV resistant.
 Cones made of paper, composite, or carbon fiber often do not fare as well.

 A flexible secondary seal around a centrally positioned tweeter mounting post is critical in coaxial setups.
-A tweeter affixed to a bridge that spans the woofer is used in many recent motorcycle-specific speakers.
+A tweeter affixed to a bridge that spans the woofer’s used in many recent motorcycle-specific speakers.
 This design allows for a larger woofer with more surface area, which improves efficiency and midbass output.

 It’s not the same as auditioning a set of speakers made for a motorcycle as it is for a conventional automobile audio application.
 To begin, you’ll notice that in order to improve their efficiency, these speakers lose some bass and midbass output.
-Higher frequencies are emphasized on the top end to help overcome wind noise or allow you to hear music through a helmet.
+Higher frequencies, emphasized on the top end, help overcome wind noise or allow you to hear music through a helmet.

 When placed on your bike, what appears bright or aggressive on a display may sound fine.
 Having stated that, during the auditioning process, the standard criteria of smooth response and lack of resonance remain true.
 No amount of tuning will be able to remove distortion if the midrange is harsh or the speakers sound muddy.

 In the front fairing of most touring bikes are 4-, 5.25-, or 6.5-inch speakers.
 You can choose like-sized replacements if you’re having things upgraded.
 There may be adapters available that will allow your installer to install a larger speaker in the same spot without having to adjust or modify the motorcycle.
 The most typical location for rear speakers on motorcycles is on either side of the back seat.
-These are known as Tour-Pak speakers on Harley-Davidson motorcycles.
+Known as Tour-Pak speakers, on Harley-Davidson motorcycles.
 These speakers are usually a little smaller, measuring about 5.25 inches in diameter.

 Upgrading the lids on a set of saddlebags for the back of your bike is a terrific way to add big sound to your motorcycle audio system.
 Although most of these lids have room for a 6-9 speaker, others employ 6.5-inch or dual 6.5-inch or 8-inch drivers.
 These lid covers come in a variety of colors or can be custom painted to fit your bike.

 The Rockford Fosgate TMS69BL9813 and TMS69BL14 kits are a great upgrading choice for bag lid speakers.
 These kits contain a template for adding grilles to your current bag lids by your installer.
-The main advantage is that your lids won’t need to be painted, allowing you to finish the speaker update in a matter of hours rather than days.
+The main advantage is that your lids aren’t painted, allowing you to finish the speaker update in a matter of hours rather than days.

 Of course, if your motorcycle isn’t as well-supported as Harleys, there are still plenty of upgrade possibilities.
 To accommodate new speakers, the shop can construct unique mounting solutions or adapt a saddlebag, storage trunk, or fairing.